Meralda Warren: Artist, poet, author and many other jobs

-Warren is a poet, and the author of two books, including Mi Base side orn Pitcairn ("My Favourite Place on Pitcairn"), written with children on Pitcairn Island.
+Warren is a poet, and the author of two books, including Mi Bas Side Orn Pitcairn ('My Favourite Place on Pitcairn'), written with children on Pitcairn Island.
 It is the first book written and published in Pitkern and English.

 Her works include a cookbook, Taste of Pitcairn featuring the cuisine of the Pitcairn Islands, and poetry in both Pitkern and English.

 In 2007, Warren revived Pitcairn's tradition of art created on tapa cloth, a woven bark cloth common in Polynesian culture.
 Her works have been displayed in museums and galleries in Tahiti, Norfolk Island, and New Zealand.
 In 2011, she was one of seven artists awarded a Commonwealth Connections International Arts Residency, which provided a grant of £8,000 that allowed her to work with other artists in New Zealand.
 She is the first recipient from the Pitcairn Islands.

 Pitcairn has a small population.
 The island's 48 residents often serve in several capacities or jobs.
 Warren describes her many roles on her personal website: